davidtucker/core/README.md

 I don't want to talk about that yet but when the time comes, you will be the first to know but in short, it follows a different approach like [guess-js](https://github.com/guess-js/guess).
 The fetching of the files (HTML, CSS and Javascript) per Component by the Browser is much more fragmented or/and clustered.
 Interaction such as Events (Click, Hove) are also considered.

 The only thing in common with guess-js is that the evaluation is done by an AI.

-### What do I mean when I talk about full AOT support?

-This has nothing to do with Angular.
-It's more about the code being done at compiler time instead of runtime.
-Angular does it its way and Pregular will do it its way.

 ### Conclusion